Public Administration AMP

 Requirements for Admission to Graduate Studies for the Degree of Master of Public Administration for Accelerated Students

-The Accelerated Master’s Entry Pathway requires that students fulfill the same entrance requirements as for all candidates for the Master of Public Administration (MPA) Program and be accepted in order to matriculate and advance to candidacy.
-The following criteria must be met to gain admission to the AMP-PA:
+The Accelerated Master’s Entry Pathway requires that students fulfill the same entrance requirements as for all candidates for the Master of Public Administration (MPA) and be accepted in order to matriculate and advance to candidacy.
+The following criteria must be met to gain admission to the AMP-MPA:

 • A cumulative grade point average of 3.0 at the beginning of the second semester the candidate's junior year